sul-dlss/gis-robot-suite/README.md

 ----------------

-Then at the end of GIS assembly processing -- see above prior to accessioning -- it will look like this in your workspace:
+Then at the end of GIS assembly processing -- see above prior to accessioning -- it will look like this in the workspace:

     zv925hd6723/
       metadata/